ICGC-TCGA-PanCancer/CGP-Somatic-Docker/README.md

 Again, this is a bit complex but in the future we will distributed pre-created VMs as OVA files or AMIs that should make this process go much more smoothly.

+### Hardware Requirements

+This workflow recommends:

+* 16-32 cores (make sure you set the coresAddressable variable correctly in the ini file)
+* 4.5G per core, so, ideally 72GB+ for 16 cores, for 32 cores 144GB+, on Amazon we recommend r3.8xlarge or r3.4xlarge
+* 1TB of local disk space

+### Other Requirements

+This workflow requires an HTTP server to serve tabix-indexed data files, the location is controlled by the tabixSrvUri variable in the ini file

 ## Additional Packages for Base Instance

 The directions above at our PanCancer SOP docs site will build a base SeqWare 1.1.0 box.
 Over time we wil add these packages to the base configuration but for now you will want to install the following on your SeqWare 1.1.0 VM once Bindle 2.0 has created it.